OpenFreeEnergy/openfe/docs/setup.md

 The ``openfe.setup`` submodule is designed to contain all the tools you will require to create a free energy calculation.

-## Network planning
+## LigandNetwork planning

-Network planning refers to the process of creating routes between the ligands that you wish to calculate free energy values for.
+LigandNetwork planning refers to the process of creating routes between the ligands that you wish to calculate free energy values for.
 This results in a graph, where nodes are ligands and edges are the alchemical state we must simulate along to determine their relative energy.